leonardo-simeone/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

     ```

-    * The disabling and enabling of the options buttons is achieved thanks to adding and removing a CSS class in the buttons elements in HTML.
+    * The disabling and enabling of the options buttons and call to action heading, is achieved thanks to adding and removing a CSS class in the buttons elements in HTML, as well as the display style change in the elements to make them dissapear, managing to further reinforce the need to restart the game once the round is over.
+This way the user has no other choice but to click the rules button or the restart game heading.

     ```js
         function disableBtns() {
+            document.getElementById("btn-options").style.display = "none";
+            document.getElementById("cta").style.display = "none";
             buttons.forEach(button => {
                 button.classList.add("btn-disabled");
             });
         }

         function enableBtns() {
+            document.getElementById("btn-options").style.display = "block";
+            document.getElementById("cta").style.display = "block";
             buttons.forEach(button => {
                 button.classList.remove("btn-disabled");
             });